MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Twitter
 _Publisher: Accenture_

-The Twitter connector will crawl content from Twitter feeds.
+The Twitter connector crawls content from Twitter feeds.
 It collects tweet text and metadata including URL links, geo location, and hashtags.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Twitter+Connector)

 ### Yammer
 _Publisher: Accenture_

-The Yammer connector will crawl content from Yammer messages and metadata including sender, group, and thread details.
+The Yammer connector crawls content from Yammer messages and metadata including sender, group, and thread details.
 It runs from any machine with access to the AEM server and optionally supports content fetching and connection throttling.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Yammer+Connector)